fastforwardlabs/mdffreport12/src/02-background.md

 availability of labeled data impacts the choice of approach.

 ### Supervised Learning
+**NM: "machines rely on examples that illustrate the relationship between the input features and the output" replace with "learning a function that maps input features to outputs based on example input-output pairs"**

 When learning with supervision, machines rely on examples that illustrate the relationship between the input features and the output.
 The goal of supervised